Terpene: Geranyl pyrophosphate phase and beyond

 Isopentenyl pyrophosphate (IPP) and dimethylallyl pyrophosphate (DMAPP) condense to produce geranyl pyrophosphate, precursor to all terpenes and terpenoids.

 In both MVA and MEP pathways, IPP is isomerized to DMAPP by the enzyme isopentenyl pyrophosphate isomerase.
 IPP and DMAPP condense to give geranyl pyrophosphate, the precursor to monoterpenes and monoterpenoids.

 Geranyl pyrophosphate is also converted to farnesyl pyrophosphate and geranylgeranyl pyrophosphate, respectively C_{15} and C_{20} precursors to sesquiterpenes and diterpenes (as well as sesequiterpenoids and diterpenoids).
 Biosynthesis is mediated by terpene synthase.

 Terpenes to terpenoids

 The genomes of many plant species contain genes that encode terpenoid synthase enzymes imparting terpenes with their basic structure, and cytochrome P450s that modify this basic structure.

 Structure

 Terpenes can be visualized as the result of linking isoprene (C_{5}H_{8}) units "head to tail" to form chains and rings.
 A few terpenes are linked “tail to tail”, and larger branched terpenes may be linked “tail to mid”.

 Formula

 Strictly speaking all monoterpenes have the same chemical formula C_{10}H_{16}.
-Similarly all sesquiterpenes and diterpenes have formulas of C_{15}H_{24} and C_{20}H_{32} respectively.
+Similarly all sesquiterpenes and diterpenes have formulae of C_{15}H_{24} and C_{20}H_{32} respectively.
 The structural diversity of mono-, sesqui-, and diterpenes is a consequence of isomerism.